Skip to main content

 Subagent permission prompts multiplying

-When spawning multiple subagents, each one may request permissions separately.
-Subagents do not automatically inherit parent agent permissions.
-To avoid repeated prompts, use PreToolUse hooks to auto-approve specific tools, or configure permission rules that apply to subagent sessions.
+When spawning multiple subagents, each one may request permissions separately for its own tool calls.
+To avoid repeated prompts, use PreToolUse hooks to auto-approve specific tools, or configure permission rules, which subagents inherit from the parent conversation.

 Recursive hook loops with subagents